arnbme/nyckelharpa/README.md

 <a name="install"></a>
 ## 4. Installation

 There are four modules and an optional Keypad Device Handler (DH) associated with this app.
 Hubitat's Lock Code Manager app may be required.
+You may also install using the [Hubitat Package Manager](https://community.hubitat.com/t/beta-hubitat-package-manager/38016)
  <table style="width:100%">
   <tr>
     <th>Module Name</th>